ChicagoTenants/chicagotenants.org/index.md

 title: Home
 ---

-Chicago Tenant's Movement (CTM) is a coalition of North, West, and South Side community organizations.
+Chicago Tenants Movement (CTM) is a coalition of North, West, and South Side community organizations.
 Evictions are immoral.
 Community stops evictions.

 ----